kolkhis/tech-notes/podman/compose.md

 podman-compose up -d
 ```

+The `-d` will detach the container and run it in the background.

 ## Example `docker-compose.yml` file

 An example file that can be used to spin up a Postgres container: